 - Swedfund sets targets and manages its impact both on portfolio level and in individual investments.
-We have portfolio level mission objectives relating to the economical sustainability of investments, environmental and climatic sustainability of investments, social sustainability of investments and regarding Swedfund's additional role: - o Turnover and profitability shall increase in not less than 60% of the Company's investments during the holding period with a base year corresponding to the investment year. - By 2045, Swedfund's investment portfolio shall be climate-neutral, meaning the portfolio shall have a net zero release of greenhouse gases.
+We have portfolio level mission objectives relating to the economical sustainability of investments, environmental and climatic sustainability of investments, social sustainability of investments and regarding Swedfund's additional role: - Turnover and profitability shall increase in not less than 60% of the Company's investments during the holding period with a base year corresponding to the investment year. - By 2045, Swedfund's investment portfolio shall be climate-neutral, meaning the portfolio shall have a net zero release of greenhouse gases.
 Also, the total release of greenhouse gases per invested Swedish krona shall accordingly decline over time with 2020 as the base year. - Increased gender equality in the investment portfolio, which entails fulfilment of the 2x-Challenge criteria or equivalent in at least 60% of the investments of the total portfolio, not later than three years from the date of investment. - Compliance by 100% of the investment portfolio with decent working conditions in accordance with the core ILO conventions not later than three years from the date of investment. - The Company's investment portfolio shall mobilise not less than 30% of commercial capital. - The portfolio level mission targets guide investment selection and management.
-Swedfund's impact management process is integrated, together with environmental, social and governance (ESG) management, into its investment management process. - Swedfund's mission targets are at the core of Swedfund's strategy and form a basis for our annual plans and target setting for management, departments and all staff. - Data across all three pillars, impact on society, sustainability and financial viability, is collected and verified annually through a sustainability survey and annual reports of portfolio companies.
+Swedfund's impact management process is integrated, together with environmental, social and governance (ESG) and business integrity (BI) management, into its investment process. - Swedfund's mission targets are at the core of Swedfund's strategy and form a basis for our annual plans and target setting for management, departments and all staff. - Swedfund has developed and implemented an Impact Rating Tool to illustrate the impact drivers of the portfolio and individual investments to support decision making and balance portfolio impact.

+- Data across all three pillars, impact on society, sustainability and financial viability, is collected and verified annually through a sustainability survey and annual reports of portfolio companies.
 The data is aggregated at portfolio level and published in Swedfund's annual integrated report.
-Swedfund's impact and sustainability data reported in the integrated report is audited by an external auditor with equivalent level of confidence as the financial data.

-• Indicators that are collected and analysed for portfolio management are harmonized with other Development Finance Institutions, private sector investors or other industry initiatives such as HIPSO, Joint Impact Indicators, the 2X Challenge and the GIIN's IRIS+ catalogue.
+Swedfund's portfolio impact and sustainability data reported in the integrated report is audited by an external auditor with equivalent level of confidence as the financial data. - Indicators that are collected and analysed for portfolio management are harmonized with other Development Finance Institutions, private sector investors or other industry initiatives such as HIPSO, Joint Impact Indicators, the 2X Challenge and the GIIN's IRIS+ catalogue.
 It is essential for Swedfund to align with relevant industry initiatives and encourage harmonization in order to ensure quality indicators and enable benchmarking of our performance with our peers.
 Most importantly, it also contributes to the continued knowledge and growth of the industry.

 Establish the Manager's contribution to the achievement of impact.
 The Manager shall seek to establish and document a credible narrative on its contribution to the achievement of impact for each investment.
-Contributions can be made through one or more financial and/or non-financial channels.1 The narrative should be stated in clear terms and supported, as much as possible, by evidence.
+Contributions can be made through one or more financial and/or non-financial channels.
+The narrative should be stated in clear terms and supported, as much as possible, by evidence.